RickGelhausen/ORFBounder/README.md

 ## Extramapping script

-If you want to analyse specific read-lengts, you will require both filtered wig and bam files.
+If you want to analyse specific read-lengths, you will require both filtered wig and bam files.
-In facilitate the creation of these files, we added the bash script `extramapping.sh`, which automatically generates the required files.
+To facilitate the creation of these files, we added the bash script `extramapping.sh`, which automatically generates the required files.

 This is a script that is seperate from the analysis and requires different dependencies.
 All required packages are easily retrievable via conda.